Yamato-Security/sigma-to-hayabusa-converter/README.md

 There is only one bug at the moment in that comment lines in Sigma rules will not included in the outputted rules unless the comments follow some source code.

-# Process creation event comparison and rule conversion
+# Sysmon and built-in event comparison and rule conversion

+## Process creation

 * Category: `process_creation`
 * Sysmon